 The team constructed a series of small squares with differently colored pigments and surface textures.
 While one type had a smooth surface, another had ridges that produced an iridescent sheen, and a third type had ridges that resulted in a blue halo.
-Afterwards, they let the bumblebees lose, with each bee in turn presented with two types of black square.
+Afterwards, they let the bumblebees loose, with each bee in turn presented with two types of black square.
 One was coupled with a sweet mixture, while the other was bitter.

 Getting them buzzing

 The bees could easily tell which of the two squares came with a sweet surprise, even when the researchers rearranging the squares after every run.
 This suggests that the bees may be able to see the illusion even without the iridescent sheen.